delta/codecharacter-web/README.md

 # CodeCharacter Web
 Web App for the frontend of CodeCharacter 2019

 ## Installation

 ```
-$ npm ci
+$ npm install
 ```

 ## Running